-Spain is filled with lush valleys, sandy white beaches, imposing mountains, historic towns and plenty of adventures and characters.
-A sweeping mix of diverse landscapes, cultures and spirituality, you'll never catch yourself in a dull moment in this vibrant country.
+Spain is filled with lush valleys, sandy white beaches, imposing mountains, historic towns and plenty of adventures.
+Amid a sweeping mix of diverse landscapes, cultures and spirituality, you'll never catch yourself in a dull moment in this vibrant country.

-Beneath Extramadura is sparkling Andalusia, the country's southernmost region and the birthplace of bullfighting, tapas, flamenco and the Spanish guitar.
+Andalusia is the country's southernmost region and the birthplace of bullfighting, tapas, flamenco and the Spanish guitar.
 You'll find pristine beaches, green hills, white-painted villages and vast nature reserves here, as well as trendy restaurants, sizzling nightlife and hip boutiques.

 Built on the banks of the Guadalquivir River, Seville is the capital of Andalusia.
-Here narrow, winding, lanes and romantic, hidden plazas are interspersed among historic buildings and colorful districts where Roman, Islamic, Gothic, Renaissance and Baroque influences are found on every corner.
-Visit the Cathedral of Seville, the largest gothic cathedral and home to the Giralda Tower and Christopher Columbus' tomb, or take in the Alcazar, a royal palace set among fragrant gardens that was once a Moorish fort.
-South of Seville you can sample sherry and watch the dancing stallions of the Royal Andalusian School of Equestrian Art in Jerez, then visit the white-painted villages of ravine-split Rhonda suspended above the 300-foot El Tajo gorge.
+Narrow, winding lanes and romantic, hidden plazas are interspersed among historic buildings and colorful districts where Roman, Islamic, Gothic, Renaissance and Baroque influences are found.
+Visit the Cathedral of Seville, the largest Gothic cathedral and home to the Giralda Tower and Christopher Columbus' tomb, or take in the Alcazar, a royal palace -- once a Moorish fort -- set among fragrant gardens.
+South of Seville, you can sample sherry and watch the dancing stallions of the Royal Andalusian School of Equestrian Art in Jerez, then visit the city of Ronda, split atop both sides of the 400-foot-deep El Tajo gorge.

 North of Valencia is Castellon and its Peniscola Castle, built by the Knights Templar in the 14th century.
 The promontory on which the castle and town are located is a reminder of medieval times.
 Continuing north through orange groves and seaside resorts brings you to Catalonia's vivacious capital, Barcelona.
 Barcelona is a sprawling metropolis home to sandy beaches, wonderful art, historic architecture and excellent cuisine.
 Of Roman origin, the city has a rich historic and artistic heritage that encourages innovative trends.
-See Catalan architect Antoni Gaudi’s Sagrada Familia Cathedral and Park Guell, visit the Picasso Museum, and explore Plaza Sant Jaume, Plaza de Cataluna and Via Layentana.
-Travelers can walk the cobbled lanes of Barcelona’s oldest district, the Gothic Quarter, or take in Barcelona’s buzzing street life on Las Ramblas, a boulevard packed with performers, artists, open-air markets and cafes.
+See Catalan architect Antoni Gaudi’s Sagrada Familia Cathedral and Park Guell, visit the Picasso Museum and explore Plaza Sant Jaume, Plaza de Catalunya and Via Laietana.
+Travelers can walk the cobbled lanes of Barcelona’s oldest district, the Gothic Quarter, or take in Barcelona’s buzzing street life on La Rambla, a boulevard packed with performers, artists, open-air markets and cafes.
 Head to Montjuic for hilltop views of the city and to visit the 1992 Olympic Games Complex.

-In nearby Monserrat you can see the shrine to the Black Madonna, and to the north of Barcelona are Costa Brava’s Greek ruins of Empuries, Dali's Theatre-Museum, La Garrotxa Volcanica Area nature reserve and Lloret de Mar beach.
+In nearby Montserrat you can see the shrine to the Black Madonna, and to the north of Barcelona are Costa Brava’s Greek ruins of Empuries, the Dali Theatre-Museum, La Garrotxa Volcanica Zone Natural Park and Lloret de Mar beach.

 Traveling west from Catalonia will bring you the Baroque city of Zaragoza and its Basilica of El Pilar, as well as renowned Pamplona at the foot of the Pyrenees, where bulls are left to run the streets freely during the San Fermin festivals.
 Near Pamplona are the cities of San Sebastian and Bilbao in Basque Country.
 San Sebastian is a resort town bordering the Bay of Biscay, while Bilbao is a port town housing Frank Gehry's Guggenheim Museum, considered one of the 20th century's great architectural masterpieces.